Pinterest

 The Region 5 Regional Emphasis Program

-In an effort to identify and reduce excessive noise exposure in manufacturing, OSHA Region 5 has joined several other areas of the country in creating a regional emphasis program aimed at noise.
+To identify and reduce excessive noise exposure in manufacturing, OSHA Region 5 has joined several other areas to create a regional emphasis program for noise.
 The program was announced in June 2021 for immediate implementation.
 Similar regional emphasis programs are already in effect in Regions 1, 3, 4, 6, and 7.

 While the name Regional Emphasis Program (REP) for Exposure to Noise Hazards in the Workplace sounds broad, the program focuses almost exclusively on the manufacturing industry.
 And with good reason.
-Workplace noise may be the biggest health and safety challenge facing the manufacturing industry today.
+Workplace noise may be the most significant health and safety challenge facing the manufacturing industry today.

-According to the Bureau of Labor Statistics, 75.9 percent of hearing loss cases occur in the manufacturing industry.
-Workers in transportation equipment manufacturing, food manufacturing, and fabricated metal product manufacturing make up the highest number of cases.
+According to the Bureau of Labor Statistics, 75.9 percent of hearing loss cases occur in manufacturing.
+Workers in transportation equipment manufacturing, food manufacturing, and fabricated metal product manufacturing comprise the highest number of cases.

 In an effort to address these issues, the REP empowers regional officials to: